nickthecoder1/cgt-calc/README.md

 * Comparing games
 * Finding the canonical form.

+Additional features added by this fork:

+* Automatic conversion from positive integers into games

 ## Future goals
 On the level of a basic calculator, I would like to add additional operations, such as heating and cooling, mean values, atomic weights,